lixitrixi/classical-chronicle/_articles/distance-learning.md

 According to Junior Angel Arrazola, "Zoom in general has privacy issues."
 His major concern was with the recording feature.
 Many students do not know that their classes are being recorded.
 According to Arrazola, this is "the same as putting cameras in classrooms."
 If the school department is going to use these features they should at least make sure students and parents know about the video and audio surveillance PPSD is conducting.

-The coronavirus epidemic has presented new challenges, all of which Providence Public Schools has handled well.
+The coronavirus epidemic has presented new challenges, most of which Providence Public Schools has handled well.
 Despite much positive feedback, students ought to be aware of concerns about privacy and academic dishonesty before using these new online resources.
 Even high schoolers have a right to privacy, and it is important this right is upheld, especially during times of crisis.